jeffknerr/labMonitoring/README.md

 http://localhost:3000
 ```

+Also note: I think grafana is moving away from the API key and replacing
+it with "Service Accounts", but they seem to do the exact same thing...

 ## guest access

+Finally, I want my sysadmins to be able to log in to grafana and change
+things, but I also want my faculty and students to be able to *view* all
+dashboards (without logging in), so they can see if computers are up or
+which computers are busy.

-Here are the changes to `/etc/grafana/grafana.ini` to allow guest access
+Here are the changes to `/etc/grafana/grafana.ini` to allow *guest* access
 (and a few other things, like serving from `/grafana`):

 ```